 Great Leaders Build Trust

 How people build trust varies between cultures.
 But one thing is for sure: a leader knows how to most quickly and effectively build trust in their own culture.
 For instance, a leader in Germany will focus on logic and facts to show his or her expertise.
-That might help in other places too, but in Mexico a leader builds trust by show his or her ability to show compassion and take care of others.
+That might help in other places too, but in Mexico a leader builds trust by showing his or her ability to show compassion and take care of others.
 In India a leader is trustworthy by showing how much he cares about outcomes.
 Whatever the culture, trust is the common characteristic.

 To build trust, you also need consistency.
 Followers need to know that they can count on their leader.
 How much trust would there be if a leader lost his composure when the company’s key client decides to go elsewhere or when the investor walks minutes from when they were supposed to sign the papers?
 That’s when the rubber meets the road and you learn exactly what type of leader is in charge.